Sylvania, OH

 FinalistBio

 During high school, I underwent major surgery to correct severe scoliosis—an experience that posed an extreme challenge and shaped my resilience early on.
-After graduating, I pursued rigorous emergency medical training and worked in patient care as an EMT with the goal of becoming a firefighter.
-That path changed suddenly when I sustained a spinal injury on an ordinary Monday afternoon, permanently altering my mobility and independence.
-While that career was no longer possible, I continue to adapt and improvise, driven by the same commitment to service.
+After graduating, I pursued rigorous emergency medical training and worked in patient care as an EMT, with the goal of continuing into advanced field medicine.
+That path changed suddenly when I sustained a spinal injury that made field-based emergency care unrealistic, permanently altering my mobility and independence.
+While that career was no longer possible, I continue to adapt and improvise, driven by the same commitment to patient care.

 Education